SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 It has an inbuilt ORM and OAuth 2.0 security models.

-The that I don't like about it is that it lacks documentation and it's too verbose.
+The thing that I don't like about it is that it lacks documentation and it's too verbose.

 ### Dia (Dart)